nicholasdille/container-slides/160_gitlab_ci/150_matrix_jobs/exercise.md

 Add another matrix job to check the target platform of the `hello` binaries:

+1. Move the `parallel` keyword from `.build-go` to a new template called `.go-targets`
-1. Add another template called `.test-go` to `go.yaml` defining a matrix job using the same inputs as for `.build-go`
+1. Add another template called `.test-go` defining a matrix job using the same inputs as for `.build-go`
 1. In the new template run `file hello-${GOOS}-${GOARCH}` to display the target platform
 1. Modify the job `test` to use the new template